Four suspected members of Hamas arrested in Europe over alleged terrorism plot | KRDO

 Denmark arrests

-The news came as Denmark and the Netherlands arrested four other people suspected of terrorism offenses.
+The news of the allegedly Hamas-linked arrests came as Denmark and the Netherlands arrested four other people suspected of terrorism offenses.

 However, Denmark’s Intelligence Agency told CNN those cases had “no direct connection” to the arrests of suspected Hamas members made by German and Dutch authorities.